 Are you stuck when it comes to restaurant marketing strategies for social media?
 Struggling to come up with ideas that your audience will find interesting?
-Have no fear, we’re here.
+Well, we compiled the best social media tips for restaurants!

-While it’s absolutely essential to have a presence on social media, it’s not enough to just have a page.
-To truly connect with your audience in a meaningful way, you need to be posting engaging content on a consistent basis, that is in line with your restaurant marketing strategy.
+While it’s absolutely essential to have a presence on social media, it’s not enough to just have a page on Facebook, Twitter, or Instagram.
+To truly connect with your audience in a meaningful way, you need to be posting engaging content on a consistent basis, that is in line with your full restaurant marketing strategy.

-Here are nine fresh ideas that can help you not only build deeper relationships your current customers but catch the eye of someone new on Facebook, Twitter, Instagram and beyond.
+Here are nine fresh ideas that can help you not only build deeper relationships your current customers but catch the eye of someone new on social media networks like Facebook, Twitter, Instagram and beyond.

 1- Get to know your staff

 Your staff is a huge asset to your business.
 Leverage their distinct talents, expertise, personalities, passions and personal networks!
 By sharing posts about you give your customers a better glimpse into who they are, therefore who the restaurant is.
 This also makes for a post that your employees want to engage back with, likely sharing it with their networks.
 Not only does this boost the reach of your post, it’s a great way to provide well-deserved recognition.

 - Share your pastry chef’s favorite dish with a great photo